 Board self-assessment can and should be aligned to the same schedule and calendar as that for the superintendent and treasurer.
 Reviewing progress as a board in the summer before setting new objectives for the coming academic year is a timeline that is most beneficial.

-OSBA has designed a set of objective standards that align with the Ohio superintendent and Ohio treasurer standards as well as with NSBA's Key Work of School Boards.
+OSBA has designed a set of five objective standards that align with the Ohio superintendent and Ohio treasurer standards.
+These are recommended for boards to consider as they work on self-assessment:

-1. Responsible school district governance
+- Responsible school district governance

-2. Communication of and commitment to high expectations
+- Communication of and commitment to high expectations

-3. Creation of district wide conditions for student and staff success
+- Creation of district wide conditions for student and staff success

-4. District accountability in all areas
+- District accountability in all areas

-5. Engagement of all community members
+- Engagement of all community members